syncfusion-content/javascript-docs/js/api/ejTextBoxes.md

-DecimalPlaces declares the number of digits to be displayed right side of the value.
+Specifies the number of digits that should be allowed after the decimal point.

 #### Default Value